-- 6030.
+6030.
 Communication Theory (3).
 Pr., graduate standing.
 Major theoretical approaches to and issues involved in the study of human communication.
 Various psychological and sociological conceptualizations of the communication process.
-May be offered concurrently with COMM 4030. - Advanced Methods and Procedures in Speech Pathology (3).
-Pr., graduate standing.
-Advanced studies in service delivery models in speech pathology, program design, implementation procedures and outcome criterion. - 6510.
+May be offered concurrently with COMM 4030.

+6504.
+Advanced Methods and Procedures in Speech Pathology (3).
+Pr., graduate

+6510.
 Articulation and Phonological Disorders (3).
 Pr., graduate standing.

 Advanced studies in disorders of articulation, with emphasis on diagnosis and methods of remediation.
 Participation in clinical activities required.

-May be taught concurrently with COMM 4510. - 6520.
+May be taught concurrently with COMM 4510.

+6520.
 Voice Fluency (3).
 Pr., graduate standing.
 Advanced studies in disorders of voice and rhythm, with emphasis on diagnosis and remediation.
 Participation in clinical activities required.
-May be taught concurrently with COMM 4520. - 6530.
+May be taught concurrently with COMM 4520.

+6530.
 Language Development and Disorders (3).
 Pr., graduate standing.
 Advanced studies in language development and disorders, with emphasis on diagnosis and remediation of language delay and disorders.
 Participation in clinical activities required.
-May be taught concurrently with COMM 4530. - 6543.
+May be taught concurrently with COMM 4530.

+6543.
 Diagnosis and Clinical Management in Speech-Language Pathology (3).
 Pr., permission of instructor.
 Evaluation and clinical management of speech-language disorders, with emphasis on assessment techniques, therapeutic principles and processes.
-May be taught concurrently with COMM 4543. - 6600.
+May be taught concurrently with COMM 4543.

+6600.
 Advanced Audiology and Hearing Disorders (3).
 Pr., graduate standing.

 Advanced study of the principles of auditory reception, hearing mechanism and problems involved in measuring, evaluating and conserving hearing.
-Etiology and management addressed. - 6610.
+Etiology and management addressed.

+6610.
 Hearing Pathology (3).
 Pr., COMM 6600.
 Types and causes of auditory disorders; basic principles of special auditory tests for site of lesion.
-May be taught concurrently with COMM 4610. - 6620.
+May be taught concurrently with COMM 4610.

+6620.
 Advanced Aural Rehabilitation, Habilitation and Hearing Conservation (3).
 Pr., graduate standing.
 Advanced study of the rehabilitation of aurally handicapped children and adults, with emphasis on auditory training, speech reading and hearing aids.
 Independent study and research required.
-May be taught concurrently with COMM 4620. - 6900.
+May be taught concurrently with COMM 4620.

+6900.
 Independent Study in Communication (1-3).
 Pr., graduate standing, permission of instructor.
 Special research problems or projects in communication studies as determined by the instructor and student.
 May be repeated for credit when the topics vary.
 A maximum of 9 semester hours may be earned.